-Has glasses, hearing aides, and dentures in place as appropriate.

-Has been provided appropriate hygiene prior to meals (hand washing, etc.)

-Is positioned correctly to receive the meal:

-- Proper positioning in chair, geri-chair or wheelchair, and proper distance from the table/bedside. - Table at appropriate height and position (positioning should promote independence in eating).
+- Has glasses, hearing aides, and dentures in place as appropriate. - Has been provided appropriate hygiene prior to meals (hand washing, etc.) - Is positioned correctly to receive the meal (Presenter's note: You may want to physically demonstrate the following): - Proper positioning in chair or wheelchair, and at a proper distance from the table/bedside. - The table is at an appropriate height and position (positioning should promote independence in eating).